prime31/Nez/Nez.github.io/docs/features/Graphics/Stencil.md

 coreSprite.RenderLayer = 1;
 ```

 Now we add the x-ray component.
-This is just a square that is render under all other sprites and follows the mouse.
+This is just a square that is rendered under the other sprites and follows the mouse.
-We give this square the StencilWrite Material, this ensures that the data in the stencil buffer is set to 1 where the pixels are rendered.
+We give this square the `StencilWrite` `Material`, this ensures that the data in the stencil buffer is set to 1 where the pixels are rendered.
 ```cs
 var xray = CreateEntity("x-ray");
 xray.AddComponent(new MouseFollow());